spotbugs/spotbugs-maven-plugin/README.md

 Building spotbugs-maven-plugin Requirements
 ===========================================

+Java 11+ is required to build the project.
 Java 8+ is required for spotbugs analysis.

 spotbugs-maven-plugin
 =====================